Questions, Curiosity, and Writing Ideas

 By fostering curiosity, we can create a fountain of ideas.
 It doesn’t matter what form your writing takes or what genre you’re writing in.
 By coming up with intriguing questions, you’ll soon find yourself overwhelmed with inspiration.

-Below are some questions that you can use to generate writing ideas.
-Mix them up, change them around, and come up with your own list of questions too:
+Below are some questions you can use to generate fresh writing ideas.
+Mix them up, change them around, and come up with your own list of questions, too:

 - Who is this story about?